Secondary Ion Mass Spectrometry (SIMS)

 FAQ on Secondary Ion Mass Spectroscopy (SIMS)

-Our network of material testing labs regularly provides depth profile and surface scan testing of materials using SIMS and ToF-SIMS techniques.
+Our network of material testing labs regularly provides depth profile and surface scan testing of materials using scanning ion mass spectrometry (SIMS) and ToF-SIMS techniques.

 Surface scans of materials using ToF-SIMS starts from $250/sample.

-SIMS is an imaging technique coupled with a spectrometer that is used to obtain surface elemental, isotopic and molecular information from solid samples.
+scanning ion mass spectrometry (SIMS) is an imaging technique coupled with a spectrometer used to obtain surface elemental, isotopic and molecular information from solid samples.
 It is also frequently employed for depth profiling of samples, imaging, and compositional analysis of surface defects and contaminants in the micro-scale.

-The two models of SIMS differ in the ion beam type, sample sputtering intensity, and the information obtained.
-Static SIMS like ToF-SIMS uses a low ion beam dose and is suitable for compositional information on the outermost layer of the sample.
-On the other hand, dynamic SIMS like a magnetic field type SIMS uses a chemically active ion beam that recedes into the bulk of the material as the analysis progresses.
-Dynamic SIMS is most often used to obtain dopant and impurity depth distributions and impurity concentrations in semiconductor materials
+The two scanning ion mass spectrometry (SIMS) models differ in the ion beam type, sample sputtering intensity, and the information obtained.
+Static SIMS like ToF-SIMS uses a low ion beam dose suitable for compositional information on the sample’s outermost layer.
+On the other hand, dynamic SIMS, like a magnetic field type SIMS uses a chemically active ion beam that recedes into the material’s bulk as the analysis progresses.
+Dynamic SIMS is most often used to obtain dopant and impurity depth distributions and impurity concentrations in semiconductor materials.